AIPI510/aipi510-fall24/README.md

 ## Usage
 1. Clone the repository or download the script.
-2.Install the dependencies (if not already installed):
+2. Install the dependencies (if not already installed):
     ```bash
     pip install -r requirements.txt
     ```